remuscordea/simple-calculator/README.md

 # Simple Calculator - web based

-This is just a simple but stylished HTML calculator.
+This is just a simple but stylished HTML and CSS calculator.

 ## Preview: